Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-two-review.md

 - How to write and run a test case for a Python function using Pytest
 - How to use `print` and `typer.echo` statements to debug a Python program
 - How trace the execution of a Python function with debugging statements

+### Using Git Repositories and the GitHub Platform

+- How to clone a GitHub repository using either a terminal window or a text editor
+- How to write write short and descriptive commit messages that explain the specific way in which a commit changes the repository's content
+- How to read and understand the reports produced by GitHub Actions so as to determine which aspects of a GitHub repository do not adhere to a project's specification.

 ## Chapters from the Book Called Doing Math with Python